Everest High Passes Trek - 15 Days

 Major Highlight

-• The Khumbu Glacier is the world's biggest.
+• The Oldest Monastery in Khumbu is the reason for Tangboche.

-• The view from Gokyo Ri is amazing.
+• The stunning views from Gokyo Ri are truly breathtaking.

-For the most courageous adventurers, crossing the Himalayas on the Everest High Pass Trek is an opportunity that never comes again.
-This journey takes you off the beaten path and through the Everest region in a way that is hard but ultimately rewarding.
+For the most courageous adventurers, crossing the Himalayas on the Everest High Pass Trek is an opportunity that lasts forever.
+This journey takes you off the beaten path and through the Everest region in a way that is challenging but ultimately rewarding.
 You will not only explore the quiet, less-traveled valleys of Khumbu and Gokyo, but you will also conquer two of the hardest mountain passes in the area.

 The first part of your adventure is an exciting flight to Lukla, which is where your epic ascent into the Khumbu starts.
 After going through the crowded Namche Bazaar and into the traditional village of Thame, which is the capital of the Sherpa people, the trail goes up gradually.
 The first great challenge is the Renjo La Pass, which climbs to 5,360 meters high.
-You'll be ready to face it after this first leg.
 As you journey through views of old cities, deep woods, and stunning glacial moraines, the wild, raw beauty of the Himalayas will unfurl before your eyes.

 When you get to the summit of Renjo La, you'll be able to see the lovely Gokyo Lakes.
 A very important day of getting used to the peaceful Gokyo Valley gets you ready to ascend Gokyo Ri before dawn.
 You can see four of the world's tallest mountains from the top: Cho Oyu, Everest, Makalu, and Lhotse.

 Your return trip follows the famous Everest route, starting at Gorak Shep and going down through Lobuche and Pheriche.
 The route ends at Lukla after descending through Namche Bazaar and Phakding, creating a beautiful circle.
-It is one of the hardest and most rewarding hikes in the world, and it gives you a chance to experience the Everest region from every angle.
+It is one of the most challenging and rewarding hikes in the world, and it gives you a chance to experience the Everest region from every angle.

 Things to remember